m7xbb/tailscale-tunnel/README.md

-if Tailscale is in a docker container then this needs to be run on the host.
+if the application is in a docker container then Tailscale needs to be installed and run on the host.